silverbulletmd/silverbullet/website/index.md

 * [A Tour of Silver Bullet’s features](https://youtu.be/RYdc3UF9gok) — spoiler alert: it’s cool.
 * [A look the SilverBullet architecture](https://youtu.be/mXCGau05p5o) — spoiler alert: it’s plugs all the way down.

+## Principles
+Some core principles that underly Silver Bullet’s philosophy:

+* **The truth is in the markdown.** And markdown is simply text files stored on disk.
+No proprietary formats or lock in.
+While SB uses a database for indexing and caching some data, all of that can be rebuilt from its markdown sources at any time.
+* **What you see is what it is.** No magic or hidden content.
+* **Single mode.** SB doesn’t have a separate view and edit mode.
+You’re always in edit mode, and you like it that way.
+* **Extend it your way**.
+SB is highly extensible, and you can customize it your liking and your workflows.

 ## Installing and running Silver Bullet
 Like what you’re seeing?
 Install it yourself locally or on your server!
 It’s free.